Account settings and security

 ### Failure notifications

 All integrations now notify the organization owner when an issue occurs.
-For the SMS, Email and Webhook integrations, a detailed list of failed number, address or requests is provided to help you identify the issue.
+For the SMS, Email, and Webhook integrations, a detailed list of failed numbers, addresses, or requests is provided to help you identify the issue.

 ### Automatic pause

-Integrations that have been failing more than 3 consecutive times in a 7 days rolling window will be automatically paused.
+Integrations that have been failing more than three consecutive times in a 7-day rolling window will be automatically paused.
 A notification will be sent to the organization owner when this happens.

 ## Data retention change